YoteZip/LinuxCrackingBible/README.md

 **Runner Options (Wine only):**

   - `Wine Version` - Select what version of Wine you want to use when generating the prefix and playing the game.
-I normally use the latest version of [Wine-GE](https://github.com/GloriousEggroll/wine-ge-custom/releases/tag/GE-Proton8-8), which works for almost all games.
-If there's a game that doesn't work with Wine-GE, your best chance at causing different behavior is by using a [Kron4ek](https://github.com/Kron4ek/Wine-Builds/releases) build instead.
-Rarely, there will be regressions in the newest versions of these Wine builds, so if you're getting desperate you can start trying older versions to see if that resolves it.
-You can easily download different versions of these for Lutris by using [ProtonUp-Qt](https://github.com/DavidoTek/ProtonUp-Qt) (note that currently ProtonUp-Qt only downloads vanilla Kron4ek builds.
-You may want to download the `staging` or `staging-tkg` versions manually from their repo).
+I normally use the latest version of [Proton-GE](https://github.com/GloriousEggroll/proton-ge-custom/releases), which works for almost all games.
+If there's a game that doesn't work with Proton-GE, your best chance at causing different behavior is by using an older [Wine-GE](https://github.com/GloriousEggroll/wine-ge-custom/releases) build or the staging-tkg version of [Kron4ek's Wine build](https://github.com/Kron4ek/Wine-Builds/releases).
+Note that Wine-GE will no longer receive updates past 8-26, as it has been effectively superseded by Proton-GE through the use of the new [umu-launcher](https://github.com/Open-Wine-Components/umu-launcher) initiative, which makes Lutris and other game runners behave exactly like the Proton runtime.
+Lutris automatically launches Proton-GE versions through umu-launcher when selecting a Proton build, and it automatically detects Proton runners from Steam's directory.
+This is newer technology and a small portion of games don't handle this Proton method nicely, in which case you may want to try traditional Wine builds.
+Rarely, there will be regressions in the newest versions of Proton/Wine builds, so if you're getting desperate you can start trying older versions to see if that resolves it.
+You can easily download different versions of Proton/Wine for Lutris by using [ProtonUp-Qt](https://github.com/DavidoTek/ProtonUp-Qt) (note that currently ProtonUp-Qt only downloads vanilla Kron4ek builds.
+You may want to download the `staging-tkg` version manually from their repo).

   - `DXVK` - Emulates DX9, DX10, and DX11 for your game.
 Pick the latest version and leave it alone